By Caroline Young Bearden, MS, RD, LD, RYT

-In other words, there were no direct interventions, and instead, the studies looked at data over a period of time and included people who were choosing their diets, and may have also been engaging in other healthful activities.
-And the studies may have had people who were falsely reporting the amount and weight of peanuts, and nuts they ate daily.
+In other words, there were no direct interventions, and instead, the studies looked at data over a period of time and included people who were choosing their diets and may have also been engaging in other healthful activities.
+Also, the studies may have had people who were falsely reporting the amount and weight of peanuts and nuts they ate daily.
 There were also some differences in study populations.
 For example, while most studies included both genders, three included men only and five included women only.

-Another modifiable risk factor of stroke is obesity, and eating more fiber can also aid maintaining a healthy weight, by adding bulk and filling you up.[iv]
+Another modifiable risk factor of stroke is obesity, and eating more fiber can also aid in maintaining a healthy weight, by adding bulk and filling you up [iv].

-And fiber has been associated with a decreased stroke risk in another analysis of eight studies.
-Researchers found an increase of 7 grams of fiber per day, which you can get in one snack, was associated with reduced stroke risk.[v]
-Grab an apple, which has an average of 4- to 4 ½ grams of fiber, according to the USDA, and an ounce of peanuts, which has 2.4 grams of fiber, per the USDA, and you’re good to go.
+Fiber has been associated with a decreased stroke risk in another analysis of eight studies.
+Researchers found an increase of 7 grams of fiber per day, which you can get in one snack, was associated with reduced stroke risk [v].
+Grab an apple, which has an average of 4 to 4 ½ grams of fiber, according to the USDA, and an ounce of peanuts, which has 2.4 grams of fiber, per the USDA, and you’re good to go.

 [ii] Aune D, Keum N, Giovannucci E, et al. Nut consumption and risk of cardiovascular disease, total cancer, all-cause and cause-specific mortality: a systematic review and dose-response meta-analysis of prospective studies.
 BMC Medicine.
 2016;14(1). doi:10.1186/s12916-016-0730-3.